liefery-it-legacy/it-career-ladder/product-management-roles/Product_Manager_2.md

 * You can write down guidelines in an area that you have more knowledge than others.

 **Mentor more junior colleagues**
-* You help out with the internships / traineeships and explain basic programming concepts to newcomers.
+* You help out with the internships / traineeships and explain our software and our domain model to newcomers.

 **(bonus) Represent Liefery outside the company (e.g. Conferences)**
 * You contribute to our engineering blog.